kostiantyn-dvornik/neural-network-game-bot/README.md

 # Getting Started
 1. Put NN.txt in root of Skyrim.
 It contains console commands to set daytime, endless HP etc.
-1. Run Skyrim in window mode 1440x810
+1. Run Skyrim in window mode 1440x810 on primary monitor
 1. Hit toggle and enter bat NN it will run scipt to have same conditions
 1. Use non snow location
-1. Run Bot.py
+1. Run Bot.py (preffered to use visual studio code)
 1. Hit Skyrim windows to make it active
-1. Press enter to start autoplayback
+1. Press ENTER to start autoplayback

 # Changlelog
 2023.07